 Here’s the same image saved as a WebP.
 It’s also saved at 98% quality.
 It’s a 199kb file.

 Here’s the same WebP file saved at 34%.
 It’s a 35kb file.
 It’s difficult to see any difference between the images.

 That’s our look at what is WebP and what is a WebP file.
 This format reduces image files sizes considerably, saving a lot of space and improving loading times.
 The main disadvantage is that it’s only compatible with a few browsers.
 Fortunately, you can use a plugin that converts your current library to WebP for those that use compatible browsers while serving the common file types to those that can’t view the WebP format.

 WebP is an interesting format.
-Since it’s from Google I expect that it will eventually catch on.
-It’s been around since 2010, so it is moving slowly.
-Savings in file size and loading speed make it worth using plugins to convert images to serve to those visitors that can use them.
-It’s free speed.
+Since it’s from Google, I expect that it will eventually catch on and replace the image standards of the web.
+It’s been around since 2010, so even though it’s been around for a while, it’s moving slowly.
+Savings in file size and loading speed make it worth using plugins to convert images to serve to those visitors that can use them; it’s free speed.